edgio-docs/edgio-docs/src/guides/v7/performance/rules/conditions.md

 **Key information:**

--   Specify multiple country codes by delimiting each one with a single space.
 -   The `EU` and `AP` country codes do not encompass all IP addresses in those regions.

     [Learn more.](/reference/country_codes#regions)